CS230 • Adversarial Attacks and Defenses

 Attacks:

-- Carlini & Wagner (2017) introduced optimization-based C&W attacks that bypass many defenses.
+- Carlini & Wagner (2017) — Introduced optimization-based attacks that bypassed many existing defenses, setting a new standard for evaluating robustness.

-- Madry et al. (2018) established PGD attacks as the “universal first-order adversary.”
+- Madry et al. (2018) — Proposed PGD attacks, widely regarded as the “universal first-order adversary” and the benchmark for adversarial evaluation.

-- Croce & Hein (2020) introduced AutoAttack, a benchmark ensemble that exposes overly optimistic defense claims.
+- Croce & Hein (2020) — Introduced AutoAttack, a robust evaluation suite that exposes overly optimistic defense claims and has since become a standard benchmark.

 -